LanaGeis/Employment-Trend-Analysis/README.md

 - Additional datasets from APIs and public data portals

 ## Power BI Reports
-Power BI report files aew located in the *pbi_reports* folded
+Power BI report files are located in the *pbi_reports* folder.

 ## Notes
 - Keep secrets private — exclude env_var.env and any credential files from version control.